Svaty: Svaty 5 (2011)

 Since the last events eight years have passed.
-The young Kovalevs — Maxim and Masha — all this time have lived in the Netherlands.
+The young Kovalevs – Maxim and Masha – all this time have lived in the Netherlands.
 But now they decide to return to their homeland.
-The grandparents (Yuri Anatolyevich Kovalev died three years ago before the events of the film from a heart attack) look forward to meeting with their grandchildren, but none of them expected to see a cheerful, fervent and sweet little Zhenechka in a new goth style with a bunch of problems and conflicts.
+The grandparents (Yuri Kovalev died three years ago before the events of the film from a heart attack) look forward to meeting with their grandchildren, but none of them expected to see a cheerful, fervent and sweet little Zhenechka in a new goth style with a bunch of problems and conflicts.
 But this is only part of the trouble for the grandparents.
-After all, there are also twins — Nikita and Vika, who turn out to be so modern and prudent that the black clothes and "black" humor of their older sister will be insignificant in comparison with their antics.
+After all, there are also twins – Nikita and Vika, who turn out to be so modern and prudent that the black clothes and "black" humor of their older sister will be insignificant in comparison with their antics.
 For the whole summer, the three grandchildren get into the society of the spouses Budko and Olga Kovaleva.
-Alexander Berkovich tries to win Olga's heart, and over time he succeeds.
+Alexandr Berkovich tries to win Olga's heart, and over time he succeeds.
 Zhenya finds a girlfriend who steals her boyfriend.
-Valentine has learned to drive a car and organized a food business, which she leads with Larissa and Evgeny Zhuk.
+Valentina has learned to drive a car and organized a food business, which she runs together with Larisa and Evgeniy Zhuk.